 A reverse mortgage is a specialized loan type designed to provide retired seniors the ability to tap into their home equity and generate additional income without the obligation of repaying the debt.
-Essentially, reverse mortgage loans do just the opposite of traditional mortgages, by disassembling the equity in a property to receive payment, rather than accumulating it through monthly mortgage payments.
+Essentially, reverse mortgage loans do just the opposite of traditional mortgages by disassembling the equity in a property to pay the borrower, rather than accumulating equity through monthly mortgage payments.

-For detailed information how the process of a reverse mortgage works in detail, visit Lender411's indepth page on How a Reverse Mortgage Works
+For detailed information how the process of a reverse mortgage works, visit Lender411's page How a Reverse Mortgage Works

-Reverse mortgage can be funded through different options such as: monthly payments, in a lump sum, through a line of credit, or as a combination of two or more of these options.
+Reverse mortgages can be funded through different options: monthly payments, lump sum, line of credit, or as a combination of two or more of these options.

-With this disbursement flexibility, reverse mortgages may be a convenient option for many senior homeowners who can receive payments according to their personal circumstances.
+With this disbursement flexibility, reverse mortgages may be a convenient option for many senior homeowners who can receive payments according to their needs.

 Acquiring a reverse mortgage tends to be much easier than procuring any other sort of loan.
 In order to secure a reverse mortgage, you must meet the following requirements: